 3. Always listen to your customers

-Never miss out on an opportunity to make your customers feel comfortable, valued, and appreciated.
+If you want to gain mastery on how to deal with customers then you have to listen to them first.
+It is a great opportunity to make your customers feel comfortable, valued, and appreciated.
 Always listen to what they say.
 Try to read between lines to figure out what the actual problem is.
 Without listening to your customers you will never know the problem or the complexity of the issue.

 75% of consumers have advised that they would buy from businesses who know their names.

 Customers want to feel like they’re being heard and when they do not feel so they are likely to share their feelings both in person and online in unpleasant ways.

 Listening is one of the best ways to start to serve rude customers.
 Train your support team to practice active listening in combative situations.
 Active listening makes a mindful effort to hear not only the words being spoken but to understand the complete message and context behind the words.
 Listening helps to figure out what exactly your customers want, their opinions, feedback, etc.

 Do not interrupt your customers

 If a customer’s frustration has transitioned into rudeness, they will probably have a lot to say.
 Train your employees to let the customers speak out everything they want.
 The ‘no interruption’ rule is to be followed by your team until the customers become abusive.

 It is very important to choose positive words while interacting with rude customers.
 Generally, customers switch brands because they are put off by untrained support professionals.
 70% of the customer’s journey is dictated by how the customer feels they are being treated.
 The well trained efficient representatives can make irate customers fall in love with your brand.

 The phrases to be used: my apologies, you’re welcome, I can understand why you’d feel that way.
 Let’s see what can be done now etc.